 - On July 5, 2016, the Company declared a special cash dividend of \$1.50 per share of the Company's common stock, for a total of \$39.2 million.
-The dividend was paid on July 29, 2016 to shareholders of record as of the close of business on July 18, 2016.
-See Note 14 - Equity for additional information. - On September 23, 2014, Sumitomo Electric Industries, Ltd. ("SEI") filed for arbitration against EMCORE, in accordance with the terms of the Master Purchase Agreement between the parties.
+The dividend was paid on July 29, 2016 to shareholders of record as of the close of business on July 18, 2016. - On September 23, 2014, Sumitomo Electric Industries, Ltd. ("SEI") filed for arbitration against EMCORE, in accordance with the terms of the Master Purchase Agreement between the parties.
 SEI was seeking \$47.5 million from EMCORE, relating to numerous claims.
 On April 12, 2016, the International Court of Arbitration tribunal rejected SEI's claims.
 The panel ruled that EMCORE owed SEI none of the amounts SEI sought in the arbitration and that the Company was entitled to collect the \$1.9 million held in escrow, which was received in June 2016 and was included in cash at September 30, 2016.
-The Company was also entitled to recover \$2.6 million in legal fees and costs from SEI, which was received in June 2016 and has been recorded by EMCORE within operating income.
-See Note 13 Commitments and Contingencies for additional information. - In September 2016, the Company paid \$2.9 million previously accrued related to a termination fee for terminating a prior joint venture agreement.
-See Note 13 Commitments and Contingencies for additional information. - During fiscal year 2016, the Company paid \$6.1 million for the purchase of long-term inventory as a result of the vendor announcing it would cease manufacturing a part.
+The Company was also entitled to recover \$2.6 million in legal fees and costs from SEI, which was received in June 2016 and has been recorded by EMCORE within operating income. - In September 2016, the Company paid \$2.9 million previously accrued related to a termination fee for terminating a prior joint venture agreement. - During fiscal year 2016, the Company paid \$6.1 million for the purchase of long-term inventory as a result of the vendor announcing it would cease manufacturing a part.